vilmarjet/WebStarter/README.md

 # WebStarter
 Html, CSS, JavaScript

-Just insert in any directory and have fun !!!
+Set intHTML in a directory and have fun !!!